 - Beat cream cheese until smooth in a large bowl.

-- Add the condensed milk, lemon zest, and vanilla and mix well.
+- Stir in the condensed milk, lemon zest, and vanilla, and mix well.

-- Pour cheesecake mixture over the prepared base.
+- Pour the cheesecake mixture over the prepared base.

 - Add dollops of passionfruit curd all over the batter, using about 1 ½ cups of the curd mixture.
 With a smooth-bladed knife, swirl it lightly.

 - Refrigerate for 2 hours, or until it's firm enough to cut.
 Or freeze it, well covered in plastic wrap first, and then aluminum foil.

 - Take out of the freeze about 15 minutes before serving.
 Cut into squares and serve.

 - Gelatin: if you want to add gelatin to it, use 1 teaspoon unflavored powder dissolved in 5 teaspoons cold water.
 Melt it over a stove, the bowl barely touching the flame, or in a skillet with an inch of simmering water.
 Let it cool to lukewarm and add it to the cream cheese mixture before pouring it into the mold.
 If you’re not used to working with this ingredient, but want to, here’s a 'How to Use Gelatin' tutorial.